-Douglas Morgan, Jr. is a 1988 graduate from East Carolina University’s Department of Criminal Justice.
-He is currently the assistant special agent in charge of several national programs for the Internal Revenue Service’s Internal Affairs Division.
-Prior to his current position, he spent twenty-two years as a special agent, supervisory special agent, and national program manager.
-His roles have included U.S. Customs Attaché to the Bahamas; primary advisor to the U.S. Ambassador, U.S. Embassy, Nassau, Bahamas, for all customs-related matters; and U.S. Immigration and Customs Office of Enforcement national program manager for smuggling operations.
-In 2000, he received the U.S. Customs Commissioners Award for the seizure of 20,000 pounds of cocaine, 30 arrests, and $1million seizure.
-He has made two appearances on “America’s Most Wanted” television show.
+Douglas J Morgan, Jr. is a 1988 graduate from East Carolina University’s Department of Criminal Justice.
+He is a retired Special Agent in Charge for a federal investigative Office of Inspector General, former Assistant Special Agent in Charge for the Internal Revenue Service’s Internal Affairs Division, and a Supervisory Special Agent in the Department of Homeland Security (DHS), Office of Investigations.
+During his career, Doug served as a Special Agent, Supervisory Special Agent, and National Program Manager.
+His major roles have included U.S. Customs Service Attaché to the Bahamas, where he served as the primary advisor to the U.S. Ambassador, U.S. Embassy, Nassau, Bahamas, for all customs-related matters; DHS/ICE National Representative to the Office of the US President, Office of National Drug Control Policy (ONDCP); DHS/ICE National Liaison to the US Drug Enforcement Administration (DEA); Chief of Intelligence, DHS/ICE Narcotics Unit working at the Central Intelligence Agency (CIA).
+Doug has also worked on classified missions throughout the world in locations to include Colombia, Panama, Peru and Mexico.
+In 2000, he received the U.S. Customs Commissioners Award for an operation that led to the seizure of 20,000 pounds of cocaine, 30 arrests, and several million dollars.
+He has made two appearances on the “America’s Most Wanted” television show.

-East Carolina University named Doug an Outstanding Alumni in 2006, and he serves as ECU’s official alumni point of contact for the Washington, D.C., metro area.
-He is also currently serving on the East Carolina University Alumni Board of Directors and Criminal Justice Advisory Board.
+East Carolina University named Doug an Outstanding Alumni Award Winner in 2006, and he serves as an official ECU alumni point of contact for the Washington, D.C., metro area.
+In 2007, the College of Human Ecology presented Doug with a Legacy Leader Award which symbolizes great achievement in a professional field.
+He served on the East Carolina University Alumni Board of Directors and currently serves on the Criminal Justice Advisory Board.
 Lastly, Doug assists in preparing incoming freshman from the DC/Metro area by mentoring them during the areas send off gatherings.